Discretionary trust: Duties

 The ordinary correlation between beneficiaries' rights and trustees' duties which arises in fixed trusts is absent in discretionary trusts.
 Although there are clearly duties, it is less clear whether there are any correlating rights.
 However, it seems clear that the trustees' duty is limited to (a) determining whether to exercise their discretion, and (b) exercising their discretion lawfully under the terms of the trust.
 Whilst the beneficiaries will have standing to sue the trustees for failing to fulfill their duties, it is not clear that they would gain by such action.

 In Re Locker's Settlement [1977] 1 WLR 1323 the trustees of a discretionary trust did not make any distributions for a number of years based upon the expressed wishes of the settlor.
 The trust then fell dormant, and after several more years, the trustees sought directions.
 The court held that their discretionary powers continued, and that they should exercise it in respect of the dormant years now as they should have done at the time.
 The court reaffirmed that if trustees refuse to distribute income, or refuse to exercise their discretion, although the court could not compel it be exercised in a particular manner, it could order that the trustees be replaced.

 The position with a duty to consider exercising discretion in non-exhaustive discretionary trusts is more complicated, as the duty to exercise discretion can be satisfied by deciding to accumulate.

 Purposes

-Discretionary trusts still serve a useful function, despite their original source of popularity (tax savings) having diminished in most countries.
+Discretionary trusts still serve a useful function to their beneficiaries, despite their original source of popularity (tax savings) having diminished in most countries.
 They still continue to be used for these reasons, among others: